tighten/nova-package-development/README.md

-# nova-package-development
+# Nova Package Development
-A forum for talking about the process of Nova Package Development
+A forum for talking about the process of Nova Package Development... use GitHub issues almost like they were StackOverflow.